 Applicants for admission to the PhD program in English are required to take the general test and the written test of the Graduate Record Examination.
-Each applicant must submit a sample of his or her critical writing (normally an essay of some 20 pages written for a course, or a portion of a master's thesis) and must normally have a grade point average of 3.5 or better for his or her master's courses or equivalent graduate work.
-Application materials should be received by December 31 to ensure full consideration for admission for the following fall term; applications received after December 31 will be reviewed for admission, but they may not meet the deadlines for fellowship or assistantship consideration.
+Each applicant must submit a sample of his or her critical writing (normally an essay of some 20 pages written for a course, or a portion of a master's thesis) and must normally have a GPA of 3.5 or better for his or her master's courses or equivalent graduate work.
+While new applications to our graduate programs will continue to be read until admissions decisions have been made, the application deadline for best consideration for all funding opportunities is December 1.

 Requirements for the PhD in English

 In addition to the Graduate School 's general requirements for the PhD degree, the Department of English has the following specific requirements: